TPS200 Fluid Mechanics 1: Introduction

 First time: Study year 2018-2019

 Mechanical properties of fluids.
 Fluids at rest and in equilibrium (hydrostatics).
 Kinematics of fluid motion.
 The Euler equation and Bernoulli equation for inviscid flow.
 Reynold's transport theorem.
 The continuity equation, momentum equation and energy equation on integral form.
 Boundary layers (simple).
 Steady flow of incompressible fluids in conduits and open channels, including energy losses.
 Dimensional analysis, Buckingham's pi theorem, similitude.
-Lift and drag on immersed bodies.
+Lift and drag on objects.
 Glimpses of ideal inviscid flow analysis, Navier-Stokes equations and CFD.
 Laboratory exercises illustrate important flow phenomena.

 By appointment, students will be able to meet with the teacher outside of teaching hours.